gunnarx/franca_install_automation/README.md

    Note: The workspace is prepared at ~vagrant/francaworkspace, make sure to tell eclipse that.

+   NOTE!
 To run Franca examples you must manually import them into the workspace.
 The instructions can be found towards the end of script.sh

 Tips